 DID YOU KNOW?
 If you visit Reunion you should definitely drive on the N2 Coastal Highway.
 The road cuts across the volcano rock and sometimes the rock is fresh or even out-flowing lava.
 This often wanders over the road and the highway services rebuild the road on the top of the new rock and signpost the year of the eruption.

 9.OL DOINYO LENGAI (TANZANIA)

 Ol Doninyo Lengai (2962 m) dominates the Arusha Region in the north of Tanzania.
-Together with its nearby cousin Mt Kilimanjaro they both occupy the Gregory Rift.
-Despite its remarkable attribute it is still a classical beautifully coned-shaped stratovolcano and it is possible to reach the summit with some help of the local guides but it is an extremely tough 3 day expedition only suitable for experienced and very fit hikers.
+Together with its nearby cousin Mt Kilimanjaro, they both occupy the Gregory Rift.
+Despite its remarkable attribute it is still a classic cone-shaped stratovolcano and it is possible to reach the summit with some help of the local guides but it is an extremely tough 3-day expedition only suitable for experienced and very fit hikers.

 DID YOU KNOW?
 The majestic image of Ol Doninyo Lengai made the Maasai people believe that it is the “Mountain of Gods”.
 For generations, the barren married women of the Maasai gathered at the base of the sacred volcano in the hope that the Gods would answer their prayers and give them a child.

 One of the most spectacular between the best volcano hikes.
 The indigenous people believe that this is ‘the place where the world was created’ – Klyuchevskaya Sopka (4750 m).
 The sacred eminence is the highest mountain of Kamchatka and the highest active volcano in Eurasia declared as one of the Seven Wonders of Russia in 2014 as well a UNESCO Heritage Site.